|Survey name||New orders in the construction industry|

 To understand the comparability of new orders data it is worthwhile to understand the history of the data and discontinuities in terms of the data collection.
 The new orders survey began in 1955, with the Board of Trade (later the Department for Trade and Industry (DTI)).
 Responsibility later transferred to the Department for Business, Enterprise and Regulatory Reform (BERR) before its amalgamation with the Department for Innovation, Universities and Skills (DIUS) to create the Department for Business, Innovation and Skills (BIS), now the Department for Business, Energy and Industrial Strategy (BEIS).

 Survey responsibility was transferred to Office for National Statistics (ONS) in March 2008.
-The subsequent redevelopment of the output statistics has meant that a revised back series of data at sector level to 1958 and at type of work and regional level to 1985 has been produced.
+The subsequent redevelopment of the new orders statistics has meant that a revised back series of data at sector level to 1958 and at subnational and sub-sector level to 1985 has been produced.
 These are available in the new orders dataset.
-For further information as to the work undertaken by ONS when the statistics transferred to us, please see this article Development of construction statistics published in March 2010.
+For further information as to the work undertaken by ONS when the statistics transferred to us, please see this article Development of construction statistics (PDF, 135KB) published in March 2010.

 There are further discontinuities at the disaggregated level between Quarter 1 (Jan to Mar) and Quarter 2 (Apr to June) 2013 caused by the change in source data.
 Statistical tests carried out by ONS have proven the Barbour ABI data to be cumulatively comparable with the previous survey data, although short-term discontinuities have been accepted due to the increase in coverage from the new data source and the resultant increase in quality.
 There are no strategies in place to create a back series prior to Quarter 2 2013 based on data received by Barbour ABI.